johnproud/Test/README.md

 ### 4. In order to start app you should run `python manage.py runserver`

 ### Swagger url: `http://localhost:8000` with documentation of endpoints

+### For authentication I used simple jwt.
+In order to successfully login you should have in header `Authorization: Bearer {token}`